jurgis/spree-additional-calculators/README.md

 Usage
 ----

-Add following line to your Rails 3 application:
+Add the following line to your Rails 3 application:

     gem 'spree_additional_calculators'